VladimirShish/Bicycle_race/README.md

 Analysis results of a bicycle race UCI Grand Fondo

 #### bicycle_race_120624
-* Analysis results of a bicycle race UCI Grand Fondo Antalya in Turkey 2023 of a group race with a common start.
+* Analysis results of a bicycle race UCI Grand Fondo Antalya in Turkey 2023 at distance 98km of a group race with a common start.
 The distribution of finishing time by groups and age categories.